 MS ORR: Thank you to the member for his question.
 One of the things that we are looking at quite closely, and there is quite a bit of work going on, is the effects of climate change, especially extreme weather events such as droughts, floods and bushfires, and how these impact our native species and our wildlife.
 So when we actually think about this, it is not only monitoring the impacts on individual species and ecosystems, but also looking at how we can continue to reduce our emissions and mitigate the impacts of a changing climate.
 So things like the actions under the Integrated Energy Plan, work to electrify all of our social and community housing and all the other work we do through jurisdictions to improve and decarbonise our city is actually going towards protecting our natural species and our environment.
-It is certainly something that we will be considering, that I will be considering, in how we best put this forward in all the work that we have coming up around how we best preserve our city and our environment.
+It is forward in all the work that we have coming up around how we best preserve our city and our environment.